chicocheco/krouzky/README.md

 Guide for deploying
 ___________________
 ## 1. Hetzner VPS
+- create a new ssh key pair `cd ~/ssh/ && ssh-keygen -t rsa` and call it for example _vyberaktivitu_
-- copy public ssh key from `cat ~/.ssh/id_rsa.pub` and paste to the initial set-up page
+- copy public ssh key from `cat ~/.ssh/vyberaktivitu.pub` and paste to the initial set-up page
 - create an ssh shortcut `nano ~/.ssh/config` so you can `root@aktivity_server`
 ```
 Host aktivity_server